 The best social workers have chosen their profession because they are motivated by a deep sense of calling to serve others.
-That calling expresses their deepest understanding of the meaning and purpose of their lives, sometimes expressed in the language of their faith.
 We will honor and help you explore your sense of calling and equip you to step into that call on your life through the professional practice of social work.
-Our curriculum is rigorous because we want to prepare you for the rigors of professional practice wherever your calling will take you.
+Our curriculum is rigorous because we want to prepare you for the demands of professional practice wherever your calling will take you.
 The passion of your life deserves nothing less.

 Baylor School of Social Work offers an educational experience we are proud to compare to any public or private university.
 We prepare students for the broad and exciting fields of social work practice in both public and private settings.
 In addition, the School leads the nation in the field of church social work and in research that informs professional knowledge and skills for addressing religion and spirituality in all social work practice fields.
-The Baylor School of Social Work is unique in its commitment to prepare leaders for the church-to work on congregational staffs as community ministers, family ministers, and Christian educators; to serve in church and denominational agencies; and to work in international contexts.
 Baylor School of Social Work alumni are all over the nation and world, serving directly and leading others to care for the most vulnerable and broken, as well as to change social structures that will lead to greater justice and opportunity.